Plumsail/forms-docs/SharePoint/how-to/flow.rst

 **5. Send an email (V2)**

-Now we can add the attachments array to our email template.
+Now you can add the attachments array to the email template.

 Go to 'Send and email' action.
-To add attachments to email, click *Show advanced options*, switch attachments field to input entire array.
+Сlick *Show advanced options*, switch attachments field to input entire array.
 Add the variable output to the attachments input field.

 |pic15|